 Accidental damage: Damage caused by an event or incident that you and your tenant did not intend or expect.

-Bond: Money paid by a tenant and held as security by the landlord against any possible future property damage, outstanding rent or other costs.
+Bond: Money paid by a tenant and held as security by the landlord against any possible future property damage, outstanding rent, or other costs.

 Building replacement value: The amount it would cost you to totally rebuild the property at today’s prices, taking into account any renovations or improvements you have made previously to increase the property’s value.

 Duty of care: Because insurance is a contract between landlord and insurer, landlords have a duty of care to take all reasonable care to prevent theft, loss, damage, or legal liability.
 Landlords also have a duty of care to follow all terms and responsibilities set out in the insurance contract.

 Excess: The amount you have to pay for each incident when you make a claim.
 The amount and type of excess that applies to different types of claims under your policy will be shown on your Certificate of Insurance.
-You may be able to pay a lower premium if you have a higher excess, but you need to be sure that you could afford to pay the excess if you had to.

 Exclusions: Anything not covered by your policy.
 Exclusions vary between insurance providers.